streamobs.observed module#

 Returns:

-• flag_observed : Boolean flag (True=detected, False=not detected).
-Includes both detection and classification efficiencies.
+• <survey>_flag_observed : Boolean detection flag (detection and classification efficiencies)

-• flag_perfect_galstarsep : Boolean flag assuming perfect star/galaxy separation (detection efficiency only, no classification losses; only if requested with perfect_galstarsep=True)
+• <survey>_flag_perfect_galstarsep : Boolean flag assuming perfect star/galaxy separation (only if perfect_galstarsep=True)

 Return type: